 Firstly, the average temperature in Edinburgh in December is a high of 7C (45F) and a low of 1C (34F).
 This is actually pretty bearable compared to many European destinations in winter, and it rarely falls below -4C(24F).
 While you’ll need a good coat, warm boots, and accessories like a hat and scarf, you don’t need any particularly special clothes.
 (Check out more in my guide to what to wear in Scotland).

 Given those temperatures, it’s actually not that common for it to snow in December, and more likely in January and February when it can be slightly colder.
 While a white Christmas isn’t impossible, don’t get your hopes up!

 Speaking of Christmas though, this is why visiting Edinburgh in December is a good idea.
-Edinburgh’s Christmas markets are in full swing, complete with ice skating, food and drink stalls, and plenty of gift items to buy.
+Edinburgh’s Christmas markets are in full swing, complete with lots of fun rides, food and drink stalls, and plenty of gift items to buy.
 While the days may be short there are pretty lights and mulled wine stands (or whisky!) to make you want to stay out and about!

 December in Edinburgh also means Hogmanay, which is the Scots word for New Year’s Eve and encompasses the celebrations that take place at that time.
 In Edinburgh there’s a torchlight procession you can take part in that winds it’s way through the city, the huge street party on New Year’s Eve itself, culminating in an epic fireworks display from Edinburgh Castle itself.

 Edinburgh in January